3.2 Data

 The responsibility to guarantee compliance with data protection laws lies with the authority that develops and uses the ML algorithm.
 For auditors, a review of the respective documentation should suffice (in particular the data protection impact assessment, where appropriate).
 On suspicion of violation of data protection laws, the case could possibly be forwarded to data protection authorities.

 Auditors should pay attention to data used in different development steps.
 Their considerations should also include data that is not used in the final model but that was nonetheless considered and tested during the model development phase.
 For example, a feature importance test could also indicate that personal data was used.
+If used, the importance of the personal data for model performance can be determined.
+Then, it can be determined whether or not the usage of personal data is justified.

 3.2.2 Risk assessment: Data